KhronosGroup/MoltenVK/README.md

 -----------------------

-To install **MoltenVK**, clone this `MoltenVK` repository, and then run the `External/fetchDependencies` script to retrieve and build several external open-source libraries on which **MoltenVK** relies:
+To install **MoltenVK**, clone this `MoltenVK` repository, and then run the `fetchDependencies` script to retrieve and build several external open-source libraries on which **MoltenVK** relies:

 1. Ensure you have `cmake` and `python3` installed: